uyuni-project/sumaform/backend_modules/aws/README_ADVANCED.md

 The `mirror` host serves all repos and packages used by other instances.
 It will be used exclusively by other VMs to download SUSE content - that means your SUSE Manager servers, clients, minions and proxies will be "fully disconnected", not requiring Internet access to operate.

-Note that `mirror` must be populated before any host can be deployed - by default its cache is refreshed nightly via `cron`, you can also schedule a one-time refresh via the `/root/mirror.sh` script.
+Note that `mirror` must be populated before any host can be deployed.
+By default, its cache is refreshed nightly via `cron`, as configured in `/etc/cron.daily`.
+You can also schedule a one-time refresh by running manually some of the scripts that reside in `/usr/local/bin` directory.
 The `mirror` host's data volume can be created from a pre-populated snapshot, which allows it to be operational without lengthy channel synchronization.

 ### mirror setup